rust-unofficial/too-many-lists/src/fifth-basics.md

 ```

 This is just the stack test, but with the expected `pop` results flipped around.
-I also added some extra steps and the end to make sure that tail-pointer
+I also added some extra steps at the end to make sure that tail-pointer
 corruption case in `pop` doesn't occur.

 ```text